 Concrete blocks and cinder blocks are often used interchangeably.
 However, cinder blocks refer to blocks made over 50 years ago, and probably not what you have.
 Concrete blocks, however, are what we find now.

 Concrete blocks are made from Portland cement.
 One of the main ingredients found in Portland cement is fly ash (ranging from 15% to 25%).
 It’s used to make concrete blocks lighter yet stronger.

 Fly ash is a fine powder byproduct of coal burning, so In other words, it’s a petroleum byproduct.
 This means it contains various amounts of toxic metals; including arsenic, lead, and mercury.

-The risk of these leaching into the soil are high when the concrete is broken into smacker pieces.
+The risk of these leaching into the soil is high when the concrete is broken into smacker pieces.
 And again, the better the organic matter of the soil, the lesser the risk.
-However, there isn’t much research available about fly ash ingredients in the garden soil.
+However, there isn’t much research available about fly ash ingredients in garden soil.
 Again, you decide.